 Belfast Exposed Digital Resources

 Belfast Exposed Photography Gallery has launched a must-see range of digital materials.
 Content includes writings, portfolios and videos to encourage creativity showcase artists’ work.
 Got kids at home?
 Their website also has free activities for children and young people.
+Budding photographers can sign up to their photography classes, many of which have been adapted for online learning.

 Seamus Heaney Homeplace